jacobemcken/jacobemcken.github.io/_posts/2024-04-07-compare-json-files-offline.md

 layout: post
 title: How to compare JSON files offline
 image: /assets/img/woman_comparing_piles_of_pebble_variation_2.png
-image_alt: A woman with long hair sitting on the ground alone outside, thoughtfully observing two piles of pebble further away in front of her in a grassy scene.
+image_alt: "Midjourney prompt: A woman with long hair sitting on the ground alone outside, thoughtfully observing two piles of pebble further away in front of her in a grassy scene.
 The woman is looking slightly to the side.
-The style is cartoon. --v 6.0
+The style is cartoon. --v 6.0"
 categories:
 - Programming
 tags: